Marcao02/complaw-deeptech/companyDelta/README.md

 8. (company generates and executes agreement) new investors sign shareholders agreement
 9. (company generates and executes agreement) old investors sign deed of ratification and accession of shareholders agreement

 We use a dependency tree to model the sequence of these corporate actions.
-We collect nodes into node-groups, which we call dependency stages.
-Every document within a given dependency stage must be signed before documents within the next dependency stage can be signed.
+Every piece of paperwork is an edge between one node and another.   within a given dependency stage must be signed before documents within the next dependency stage can be signed.

 ## Aggregating State Transitions

-We combine actions of the same type within the same dependency stage, into an aggregate document.
+Sometimes we combine multiple edges into an aggregate document.

-For example, if a dependency stage contains three directors resolutions, the software should group those three directors resolutions into a single document for signature purposes.
+For example, if a sequence contains three directors resolutions, the software should group those three directors resolutions into a single document for signature purposes.

+However, if notices need to go to different shareholdes, then each edge is a separate document, even though those edges all lie between the same two nodes.

 ## External Integrations